WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 ### Collective voice

-Members can identify common challenges and develop a shared perspective.
+Members identify common challenges and develop a shared perspective.

 ---

 ## Activity: The "because we're together" test

-Complete this sentence:
+Complete both sentences:

 > **If these people were not connected, they would struggle to...**

 > ...

-Now complete:
+And:

 > **Because they are connected, they can...**